Table of Contents

 Ultimately, the worst thing you can do is shame yourself for returning to drug or alcohol use.
 Learning to live a substance-free lifestyle takes a lot of practice, and it’s normal for it to take a while for you to replace your maladaptive habits with healthy behaviors.
 A relapse prevention plan can help you stay sober in the long run.

-If you have relapsed or you worry that you will relapse, call 800-926-9037 to talk to a recovery support specialist about your treatment options.
+If you have relapsed or you worry that you will relapse, call 800-926-9037 Who Answers? to talk to a recovery support specialist about your treatment options.
 Making the decision to pick up that phone and get help can be difficult but it will make all the difference.

 Common Triggers: What Causes a Relapse?